hardwarelayer/tientn-jboard-game/README.md

 [GNU General Public License v3.0 with additional permissions](/LICENSE).

 Copyright (C) 2001-2019 TripleA contributors.

+Part of tientn-jboard-game is (c) by Tran Ngoc Tien.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either